This will be another long post. Sigh.

 (P. 8) “Young Negro children are nearly as intelligent as European children; but the older they grow the less intelligent they become.
 They exhibit, when young, an animal liveliness for play and tricks, far surpassing the European child.
 The infant ape’s skull resembles more the Negro’s head than the aged ape, and thus shows a striking analogy in their craniological development.”

 (P. 25) “There is abundant evidence to show that the Negro will not work without a considerable amount of persuasion.”

-I can’t even begin to address the argument used most by Southerners as justification; that is the Bible itself.
+I can’t even begin to address the argument used most by Southerners as justification: the Bible itself.
 One of the most popular was the idea that God cursed Ham’s descendants to be slaves, and Africans were Ham’s descendants.

-The beliefs that supported slavery did not die when slavery died.
+The beliefs supporting slavery did not die when slavery died.

 They continued unabated throughout Reconstruction, Redemption, Jim Crow, the Civil Rights Era, and right on up to the present day.

 I don’t know how much clearer this truth could be.

 The beliefs did not die when slavery died.